-- a) Prior to the issuance of the first building permit for the entire development, the Applicant must file a building permit for the Cephas Summers House.
-The Applicant must obtain the final Certificate of Occupancy or Final Inspection for the Cephas Summers House within 18 months of the building permit issuance or prior to the release of the 50th building permit, whichever comes first. - b) The Planning Board has reviewed and accepts the recommendations of the Historic Preservation Commission Staff as referenced in the staff report dated June 16, 2021 and approved by the Historic Preservation Commission (HPC) on June 23, 2021 and incorporates them as conditions of Site Plan approval.
-The Applicant must comply with each of the recommendations as set forth in the staff report. - c) The 10.21-acre environmental setting for the Historic Cephas Summers House must be clearly delineated on the Certified Site Plan and the record plat.

-21. Water Quality

-- a) The Planning Board has reviewed and accepts the recommendations of the MCDPS Water Resources Section in its Final Water Quality Plan letter dated June 29, 2021 and hereby incorporates them as conditions of the Site Plan approval.
-The Applicant must comply with each of the recommendations as set forth in the letter, which may be amended by MCDPS - Water Resources Section provided that the amendments do not conflict with other conditions of the Site Plan approval. - b) Impervious Surfaces are limited to no more than six percent (6%) of the Application within the Clarksburg West Environmental Overlay Zone, as shown on the Impervious Surface Plan in the Certified Site Plan. - c) Prior to the start of any clearing, grading or construction on the Subject Property, the Applicant must enter into an agreement with the Planning Board to limit impervious surfaces to no more than six percent (6%) of the Application within the Clarksburg West Environmental Overlay Zone and as shown on the Impervious Surface Plan in the Certified Site Plan.
-The agreement must be in a form approved by the M-NCPPC Office of the General Counsel and recorded by deed in the Montgomery County Office of Land Records, and the Liber and Folio referenced on the plat. - d) As part of any clearing, grading or construction, the Applicant must remove impervious surfaces and restore these areas to a fully pervious condition, as part of the initial phase as shown on the Impervious Surface Plan in the Certified Site Plan.
+- d) All noise impacted lots/units must be clearly identified on the Certified Site Plan. - 20.
+Historic Preservation - a) Prior to the issuance of the first building permit for the entire development, the Applicant must file a building permit for the Cephas Summers House.
+The Applicant must obtain the final Certificate of Occupancy or Final Inspection for the Cephas Summers House within 18 months of the building permit issuance or prior to the release of the 50th building permit, whichever comes first. - b) The Planning Board has reviewed and accepts the recommendations of the Historic Preservation Commission Staff as referenced in the Staff Report dated June 16, 2021 and approved by the Historic Preservation Commission (HPC) on June 23, 2021 and incorporates them as conditions of Site Plan approval.
+The Applicant must comply with each of the recommendations as set forth in the Staff Report. - c) The 10.21-acre environmental setting for the Historic Cephas Summers House must be clearly delineated on the Certified Site Plan and the record plat. - 21.
+Water Quality - a) The Planning Board has reviewed and accepts the recommendations of the MCDPS Water Resources Section in its Final Water Quality Plan letter dated June 29, 2021 and hereby incorporates them as conditions of the Site Plan approval.
+The Applicant must comply with each of the recommendations as set forth in the letter, which may be amended by MCDPS Water Resources Section provided that the amendments do not conflict with other conditions of the Site Plan approval. - b) Impervious Surfaces are limited to no more than six percent (6%) of the Application within the Clarksburg West Environmental Overlay Zone, as shown on the Impervious Surface Plan in the Certified Site Plan. - c) Prior to the start of any clearing, grading or construction on the Subject Property, the Applicant must enter into an agreement with the Planning Board to limit impervious surfaces to the applicable levels shown on the Impervious Surface Plan in the Certified Site Plan.
+The agreement must be in a form approved by the M-NCPPC Office of the General Counsel and recorded by deed in the Montgomery County Office of Land Records, and the Book and Page referenced on the plat. - d) As part of any clearing, grading or construction, the Applicant must remove impervious surfaces and restore these areas to a fully pervious condition, as part of the initial phase as shown on the Impervious Surface Plan in the

+Certified Site Plan.
 The removal and restoration of pervious surfaces must be in compliance with the M-NCPPC Department of Parks' "Guidelines for converting Paved Areas into Pervious Greenspace".
 M-NCPPC Forest Conservation Inspection Staff must be present at a pre-work meeting prior to the removal of the impervious surfaces.